 1. Get all the Legal Documents

-The following are the requirements to relocate to Kenya;
+The following are the legal requirements for anyone who want to relocate to Kenya;

 Passport with a good legit visa entry